 They are usually really fat at this time of year and can make for a lot of fun.
 When schooled in the deep it can also be easier to land your first big bass on lures.

 To find the bass, I first watch the sounder, looking for deep drop-offs or submerged structure such as trees.
 The technique I use is called vertical or deep jigging.
 Even if you find a cluster of old trees in the water, get as close as you can and vertically jig the lure up the tree.
-It can be a lot of fun trying to get the bass away from the structure after starting so close to it.

 It’s a different style of fishing because you watch the sounder more than you cast.
 Once you have found the school, it’s a matter of selecting the right gear to tempt the bass into feeding.
 The impoundment bass can be a bit finicky in the cold, with softer strikes at your lure compared to the massive hits you get during warmer periods.
 More of a finesse rod is needed here because the bites are really soft and sluggish.